Updated on September 10th, 2021

 Host an “Empty Nest” Party

-This may seem like strange advice, but throwing an “empty nest” celebration can actually be really helpful.
+This may seem like odd advice, but throwing an “empty nest” celebration can actually be really helpful.
 First, it serves as a great way to recognize your transition into a new phase of life.
 And second, it gives you a reason to get together with other empty nesters, friends, and family members.

 So, invite some people over, gather up some food and drink, and have a great time celebrating your new life with an empty nest!